Canadian Indian residential school gravesites: Reactions

 Community memorials were set up at the Vancouver Art Gallery, the Ontario Legislative Building, as well as various government buildings and church buildings that had been in charge of running the residential school system.

 On May 28, 2021, the day after it was reported that the remains of 215 bodies (later referred to as 200 "targets of interest" by Dr. Sarah Beaulieu who performed the search) were discovered in an unmarked cemetery on the grounds of the former Kamloops Indian Residential School, an existing bill to rename Orange Shirt Day to National Truth and Reconciliation Day and make it a statutory holiday was fast-tracked and passed by Parliament with unanimous consent.

 In response to the media reports, there were calls and rallies across the country under the slogan #CancelCanadaDay.
 Many communities would go on to cancel official Canada Day festivities, with some citing COVID-19 concerns as the reason.
 According to Indigenous activist group Idle No More, by June 29, 2021, at least 50 municipalities across the country had decided to cancel Canada Day events that year.

 Several cities on Canada Day saw marches "to denounce the legacy of residential schools", with thousands marching in Montreal to "acknowledge the genocide of Indigenous people".

 An opinion piece by Kisha Supernant and Sean Carleton, published by the CBC, responded to denialists, stating that "[t]here is no big lie or deliberate hoax", but is instead "the complicated nature of what the TRC calls the 'complex truth' ".

 Prime Minister Justin Trudeau directed that flags on all federal buildings be flown at half-mast.
-Lasting for over five months, it would mark "the longest period in Canadian history that the flag has been at half-mast".
+Lasting for over five months, it marked "the longest period in Canadian history that the flag has been at half-mast".